 administrator to register your ZTP firewall.
 You will have to enter

 the serial number (12-digit number identified as S/N) and claim

-key (8-digit number).
-These numbers are stickers attached to the
+management server.
+These numbers are stickers attached to